jonwilson030981/frida-website/_i18n/en/_docs/stalker.md

 }
 ```

 So, what are our 6 helpers.
 We have 2 for writing prologues which store register context, one for a fully context and one for a minimal context.
+We will cover these later.
 We also have 2 for their corresponding epilogues for restoring the registers.
 The other two, the `last_stack_push` and `last_stack_pop_and_go` are used when instrumenting call instructions.

-Before we analyze these in detail, we first need to understand the frame structures.
+Before we analyze these two in detail, we first need to understand the frame structures.
 We can see from the code snippets below that we allocate a page to contain `GumExecFrame` structures.
 These structures are stored sequentially in the page like an array and are populated starting with the entry at the end of the page.
 Each frame contains the address of the original block and the address of the instrumented block which we generated to replace it:

 ```
 typedef struct _GumExecFrame GumExecFrame;